W-David-Porter/acim/src/workbook/part-i/13-a-meaningless-world-engenders-fear/index.md

 :::

 2. Recognition of meaninglessness arouses intense anxiety in all the separated ones.
-²It represents a situation in which God and the ego ‘challenge’ each other as to whose meaning is to be written in the empty space that meaninglessness provides.
+²It represents a situation in which God and the ego “challenge’ each other as to whose meaning is to be written in the empty space that meaninglessness provides.
 ³The ego rushes in frantically to establish its own ideas there, fearful that the void may otherwise be used to demonstrate its own impotence and unreality.
 ⁴And on this alone it is correct.